 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in HVACR.
+Students from other countries are interested in HVACR, too.
 About 0.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Heating, Ventilation, Air & Cooling Majors Make?